aemartinez/gpt-latex-translator/README.md

 - `--source-language source_language`: the name of the source language (default: English)
 - `--target-language target_language`: the name of the target language (default: Spanish)

-`--dry-run` is specially helpful to perform a cost estimation based on the number of tokens (see https://openai.com/pricing).
-Remember that both input and output tokens count for pricing.
+The `--dry-run` option is especially helpful to estimate costs based on the number of tokens (see https://openai.com/pricing).
+Note that both input and output tokens count towards pricing.

 ## Problems and workarounds

-- The translation might not behave well with large blocks of LaTeX text where there is a mayority of LaTeX symbols over natural language words.
-The main example of this is big tables.
-One way around this is to comment the whole block to avoid this block being translated.
+- The translation might not work well with large blocks of LaTeX text where there is a majority of LaTeX symbols over natural language words.
+An example of this is big tables.
+One workaround is to comment out the entire block to avoid it being translated.
-- From time to time, the translation might remove a closing command such as `\end{example}`.
-This might be due to the way the tool splits the file into chunks to comply with the token limit imposied by OpenAI's API.
-Inspecting the compilation output together with the original backup file should help finding this quickly.
+- Occasionally, the translation might remove a closing command such as `\end{example}`.
+This could be due to the way the tool splits the file into chunks to comply with the token limit imposed by OpenAI's API.
+Inspecting the compilation output together with the original backup file should help solve the issue quickly.